What She Can Do

 One of them appeared to be a few years older than her companion.
 Her long black silk gown clung to her slender body.
 Her posture and her entire presence exuded dignity and strength.
 Her hands moved mechanically as she cut small bites and raised the fork to her lips.
 It was clear that her thoughts were elsewhere.
 She didn't even notice the girl sitting at the other end of the table – elbows on the surface.

-She had just grown out of childhood.
-At least that was evident from her round baby face, her thin, fragile frame, and her bright azure eyes.
+The younger of the two was barely a woman – her round baby face, slender yet feminine frame, and lively, bright azure eyes made that clear.
 Her colourful, patterned dress was a vibrant splash of colour amidst the sombre walls.
 She fidgeted in her seat like a flower disturbed by a gentle breeze.
-Her thin fingers disappeared into her thick, wavy blonde hair as she leaned forward, picking at her plate.
+Her thin fingers were buried into her thick, wavy blonde hair as she leaned forward, picking at her plate.
 Her eyes occasionally darted to the woman with the black hair, almost as if expecting a reprimand for her improper behaviour.

 Yet, she still flinched when the woman spoke, her deep voice breaking the silence.